 The Corporation's Board of Directors currently consists of ten directors.
-The mandate of each director ends upon the election of a successor, unless they resign from office or their office becomes vacant by reason of death, removal or other cause.
-The following table provides the names, place of residence and principal occupations of each of the directors of the Corporation as at March 1st, 2012, as well as the year each one was appointed as director of the Corporation and the committees on which each director is a member.
+The directors are elected each year at the annual shareholders meeting and remain in office until the next annual shareholder meeting or until their successors are appointed.
+The following table provides the names, place of residence and principal occupations of each of the directors of the Corporation as at February 28, 2013, as well as the year each one was appointed as director of the Corporation and the committees of which each director is a member, if any.